| Número de vuelos por semana | 54 | Moneda |

 Cuando busca vuelos a Tunisia, Wingie captura y compara directamente los datos instantáneos de todas las aerolíneas con los vuelos de los aeropuertos desde los que puede partir.
 Por lo tanto, puede ver todos los vuelos de Tunisia juntos para la fecha que está buscando y elegir el billete de avión más adecuado.

-Ciudades más populares en Tunisia: Djerba, Monastir, Tunis.
+Ciudades más populares en Tunisia: Sfax, Tunis.